manukmelkonyan/turing-machine/README.md

-# turing-machine
+# Turing Machine

-Turing machine simulation in Rust
+A simple binary Turing machine simulation.

+This repository provides a library of a Turing machine implementation with binary alphabet (0, 1) and a tape implemented with bit-vector